Campus Security and Fire Safety Report

 Annual Disclosure of Fire Statistics

 Please see the Annual Disclosure of Fire Statistics for statistics on reported incidents of fire occurring in on-campus housing facilities during the most recent calendar year.
-(The first report to contain three full years of data will be available on October 1, 2012).

 To request a paper copy of this document, please call the Boston College Police Department at (617) 552-4412, or send your request in writing to: